AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 For example: `[$domain=example.com,app=test_app]##selector`.

-In the modifiers values of the following characters must be escaped: `[`, `]`, `,`, and `\` (unless it's used for the escaping).
+In the modifiers values of the following characters must be escaped: `[`, `]`, `,`, and `\` (unless it is used for the escaping).
 Use `\` to escape them.
 For example, an escaped bracket looks like
 this: `\]`.

 ### `app` {#app-modifier}